timescale/docs/timescaledb/tutorials/nfl-analytics/ingest-and-query.md

 ORDER BY pyg.gameid ASC, yards DESC;
 ```

-We'll use this continuous aggregate in many of the queries that follow in the
+We'll use this continuous aggregate in most of the queries in the
 next section.
 Feel free to play with other variations of this materialized data
 as you try to answer even more questions with TimescaleDB.

 [kaggle-download]: https://www.kaggle.com/c/nfl-big-data-bowl-2021/data
 [extra-download]: https://assets.timescale.com/docs/downloads/nfl_2018.zip
-[continuous aggregate]: /how-to-guides/continuous-aggregates/
+[cagg]: /how-to-guides/continuous-aggregates/